Advertiser Disclosure

 Will car refinancing hurt your credit?

 When you apply for a new loan, your credit score will take a slight dip from the hard inquiry that is generated.
 But the impact is only temporary.
 The average age of your credit accounts could also go down and drop your score.
 Again, the effect typically won’t last more than six to 12 months, and your credit score will rebound over time with timely payments and sound debt-management habits.
-But it is important to understand how refinancing a car affects your credit score.
+However, it is important to understand how refinancing a car affects your credit score.

 Advertisement Disclosure